frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 ---

 # Changes and fixes
+V0.55:
+1. Finally found where the TX reports to the RX how many channels is transmiting.
+The TX now reports itself as a 12ch radio instead of 6h.
+(DSM Multi-Module limit).
+This fixes a few things:

+    a.
+Many places where you have to select channels > CH6 for Flight-Mode, Gains, Panic now works properly with the scroller.
+The radio is still validating that you are not selecting an invalid channel.
+For example, if you have an additional AIL on CH6, it will not allow you to use CH6 for FM or Gains.. it just move to the next valid one.

+    b.
+When setting up AIL/ELE on challes greater than CH6, on previous versions SAFE/AS3X was not moving them.. now they work up to CH10.
+Why CH10??
+Thats what fits on the reverse screens.

+    c.
+Some individual Gain channels was not allowing to setup on CH > CH6.

+2. `RTN` Key now works as `Back` when the screen has a `Back`.
+Makes it easy for navigation..
+Presing `RTN` on the main screen exists the tool.

+3. The TX now comunicates the SubTrim positions to the RX during `Relearn Servo Setting`.
+This changes the center of movement to one side or another.
+Really not much difference, but when you had an extream subtrim to one side, it was not moving simetrically.

 V0.54:
 1. Fix a problem in the Attitude Trim page (`Gyro Settings->System Setup->SAFE/Panic Setup->Attitude Trim`).
 It was not saving the values after exiting the menu.
 This is to change what SAFE considers "Level" flying.
 2. Wings 2-Ail 2-Flaps had a bug on the 2nd flap.